Amenorrhea/Oligomenorrhea

 Diagnostic Imaging

-CT or MRI of head if FSH/LH are low
+CT or MRI of the head may be done if FSH/LH are low without good cause, or if a prolactinoma is suspected.

 return to top